The Mystery of the Yellow Room (1919 film): Plot

 Mathilde Strangerson (Terry), whose father is a renowned French scientist, is heard to utter a piercing scream while supposedly alone in her room.
 Her father and other rush to the scene and find a room so securely locked and barred that no one could have entered or made their escape.
 She receives medical care while detectives are called in to investigate the case.
 Each has their pet theory about the crime, all of which seem to be based on logic.
 Gradually the light of suspicion filters through the members of the household and those associated with it.
-Mathilde's fiancee is placed in prison to await trial as most of the evidence points to him as the criminal.
+Mathilde's fiancée is placed in prison to await trial as most of the evidence points to him as the criminal.
 Then, Joseph Rouletabille (Raker) is called in to decipher the mystery.
 Rouletabille finds that the detective who was most persistent in his investigation is responsible.
-Mathilde's fiancee is then released and a happy ending occurs.
+Mathilde's fiancée is then released and a happy ending occurs.